-Tourism and the visitor economy
+Tourism and the Visitor Economy

 The tourism and the visitor economy sector made up 5% of the local economy in 2019 and was worth an estimated £112.4M GVA.
-However, more could be done to expand the tourism offer as the district ranks fifth out of the six Gloucestershire districts in terms of visitor numbers and third in terms of day visitors spend.
+However, more could be done to expand the tourism offer as outlined in the Economic Impact of Gloucestershire's Visitor Economy, 2019, the district ranks fifth out of the six Gloucestershire districts in terms of visitor numbers and third in terms of day visitors spend.